 - 22. When prompted to save changes to the SQL statement click Yes.
 You will be returned to the form and the properties window. - 23.
 Preview the form and test the combo box again.
-The CD titles in the list will now be sorted in alphabetical order. - 24.
+The CD titles in the list will now be sorted in alphabetical order.
+This will make it easy to select a cd title by typing its first letters. - 24.
 Close the form, saving changes.